marinednadude/OSU-Library-Preparation-Sequencing/OSU-Library-Preparation-Sequencing-BeBOP.md

 ##### Denature DNA
 1. Mix 4 nM pooled library (5 μl) 0.2 N NaOH (5 μl) in new microcentrifuge tube.
 2. Set aside the remaining 0.2 N NaOH dilution for PhiX.
 (Use within 12 hours)
-3. Briefly vortex briefly sample solution.
+3. Briefly vortex sample solution.
 Then centrifuge at 280 × g for 1 minute at room temperature.
 4. Incubate on benchtop for 5 minutes.
 5. Combine 10µL Denatured DNA with 990 µL pre-chilled HT1 buffer to generate a 20 pM denatured library in 1mM NAOH.
 6. Place denatured DNA on ice.